trilitech/live-testing-protocols/README.md

 All the RPC URLs are **optional**, you can add or remove them as you want depending on which chain you want to support.

 Etherscan and Polygonscan API keys are also **optional**, if you don't want to verify your contracts, you don't need to add them.

+**IMPORTANT:** the Nightly version is reset each week so remember to keep the RPC url, explorer url and chain id updated in the `.env` file.
+The `/` at the end of the `NIGHTLY_EXPLORER` is important!

 All the configuration is in the `hardhat.config.ts`, if you need more information, read the hardhat doc linked above.